looplabstudio/DaVinci-Fusion/YouTube-Project-Presets/README.md

-# DaVinci Resolve: Project Settings for YouTube Motion Graphics
+# DaVinci Resolve: Project Presets for YouTube Motion Graphics

 A key to great motion graphics is using higher frame rates and project dimensions.
 This topic covers DaVinci Resolve Project Settings for YouTube.